 Cards, known as index cards were used for storing compact information such as contact details of customers or locations of bulky items.

-With very large amounts of material, one really had to know one's way around in order to retrieve something.
-I shall never forget trying to find a documents in what was then the Public Record Office and is now the National Archives.
+With very large amounts of material, you really had to know your way around in order to retrieve something.
+I shall never forget trying to find a document in what was then the Public Record Office and is now the National Archives.
 This was before the stock was computerised.

 I was trying to find the seaman's record for one of my ancestors.
-The process took a very long time because the first index system merely narrowed the search and directed to a second index system, then onto a third and so on.
+The process took a very long time because the first index system merely narrowed the search and directed to a second index system which narrowed it a third and so on.
 Each index system was located in a different place.

-Knowing type of service find century in another filing cabinet
+Knowing Type of service go to Century in another filing cabinet

-Knowing century find year in another filing cabinet
+Knowing Century go to Year in another filing cabinet

-Knowing year find ship in another filing cabinet
+Knowing Year go to Ship in another filing cabinet

-Knowing ship find seaman in another filing cabinet
+Knowing Ship go to Seaman in another filing cabinet

 The whole process was time-consuming and frustrating.
 We must be thankful for computerised records!